ned14/zero-copy-socket-test/Readme.md

 Linux => Linux with splice(): 0.54

 With 4k UDP packets it begins to make sense.
 I'd assume it's all gravy after this as packet sizes increase.

+#### Windows: ####

+For 1500 byte UDP packets over a Gigabit ethernet link, I see these whole system CPU usage on Windows 8.1:

+Windows => Linux without dual buffer cycling (i.e. with copy): 17% Windows => Linux with dual buffer cycling (i.e. zero copy): 17%

+For 4k UDP packets:

+Windows => Linux without dual buffer cycling (i.e. with copy): 14% Windows => Linux with dual buffer cycling (i.e. zero copy): 14%

+I suspect this is because NetDMA is not supported on Windows 8 and therefore Intel QuickData is not available.